ANTIDARK

 As mentioned earlier, traditional incandescent bulbs convert a large amount of their energy into heat instead of light.
 In a room with many lamps, you can therefore better maintain a comfortable room temperature with LED bulbs.

-The many options in terms of color temperatures and brightness levels with LED also create an eye-friendly lighting environment, which is particularly beneficial in spaces where many hours are spent, such as in office environments.
+The many options in terms of color temperatures and brightness levels with LED also create an eye-friendly lighting environment, which is particularly beneficial in spaces where you spend many hours and need to stay focused, such as in office environments.

 ANTIDARK SpotOn1 circle wall with switch_bedroom